Coping with crisis

 A ‘DISSOCIATIVE FUGUE’ AND THE ‘WINDOW OF TOLERANCE’

-That scenario has only happened a handful of times over the last 5 or 6 years.
+That scenario has only happened a handful of times over the first few years of therapy.
 Some might label it a ‘dissociative fugue’.
 More commonly it’s known as ‘losing time’.
 I was walking up the High Street one minute; the next minute I’m sitting outside a church in a village several miles away whilst in a spaced-out, switchy state, and being encouraged that perhaps I’d like to come home now.
 What happens in between those times is at best a blur.
 Usually I’m too sheepish to want to even think about it, let alone talk about it afterwards.

 And these times of crisis can last for minutes and hours, or they can last for days and weeks, sometimes even months.
 And they are normal.
 Not for the average securely-attached person who has never experienced trauma in their life, but normal for life as a dissociative survivor of extreme and unrelenting abuse.
 It’s normal, and it’s a logical result of our earlier life experiences.